Search

 A day in Vinorama

 Life here is simple and outside.
 Mornings are often calmer for surfing, snorkeling or paddling.
-By afternoon, winds tend to rise across many East Cape spots, which is great for windsurfing and kiting.
+By afternoon, winds tend to rise across many East Cape spots, particularly in the winter, which is great for kitesurfing and winging.

 Beaches shape your routine.
 You might walk the shoreline, explore tidepools, fish the points or watch for migrating whales in the winter months.
-Sea turtle nesting and shorebird habitat add a seasonal rhythm, and you will see conservation signage and rules along parts of the coast.
+Sea turtle nesting from approximately May through November) and shorebird habitat add a seasonal rhythm, and you will see conservation signage and rules along parts of the coast.

 Evenings are slow.
 You might cook at home, meet friends at a nearby eatery, or drive into a neighboring town for a night out.
-Nightlife is limited compared to Cabo’s main corridor, which is part of the appeal for many.
+Nightlife is limited compared to Cabo San Lucas and San Jose del Cabo, which is part of the appeal for many.

 Community vibe

-You will meet a mix of local families, fishermen, service providers and a small number of expatriates and second‑home owners.
-The year‑round population is modest.
-Social life is informal and often revolves around the beach, community gatherings, and trips to nearby towns.
+You will meet mostly expatriates and second‑home owners and if you're fortunate you'll get to know the members of a mix of local families, fishermen, and service providers.
+The year‑round population is modest and in summer the number of surfers increasing in direct proportion to the decrease in seasonal expat residents.
+Social life is informal and often revolves around the beach, community gatherings at local restaurants, and trips to nearby towns.

 Practical living: power, water and internet